Common Types of Specific Learning Disabilities and What You Need to Know

 • Spoken Language Disabilities: Children who face challenges with listening and speaking.

-• Written Language Disabilities: Children who express difficulties with reading, writing, and spelling.
+• Written Language Disabilities: Children who experience difficulties with reading, writing, and spelling.

-• Arithmetic (Mathematical) Disabilities: Problems with understanding mathematical concepts and performing calculations.
+• Arithmetic or Mathematical Disabilities: Problems with understanding math concepts and performing calculations.

-• Reasoning Disabilities: Children who struggle with organizing and integrating thoughts and ideas.
+• Reasoning Disabilities: Difficulty organizing, processing, and integrating thoughts and ideas.

-Children with SLDs may face difficulties in one or more of these areas.
-Now, let’s dive into the specific types of learning disabilities.
+Children with SLDs may experience difficulties in one or more of these areas.
+Below are the most common types of learning disabilities.

 1. Dyslexia